0x1eef/nanoc-webpack.rb/README.md

 entry point as its input, and produce a webpack bundle as its output.
 Configuration that goes beyond that happens in `webpack.config.js`.
-When [TypeScript](https://www.typescriptlang.org/) or [Babel](https://babeljs.io/) are being used it will often make sense to have configuration files for TypeScript and babel as well.
+When [TypeScript](https://www.typescriptlang.org/) or [Babel](https://babeljs.io/) are being used it will often make sense to have configuration files for TypeScript and Babel as well.

 ### TypeScript